 Scholars are expected to:

-- Attend and actively participate in every aspect of the Initiative, including virtual retreats, bi-monthly virtual meetings, and any individual or small group collaborative or mentoring meetings.
+- Commit to attending and actively participating in programming, including two three-day, in-person retreats, 90-minute bi-weekly virtual meetings, and any individual or small group collaborative or mentoring meetings.

 - Complete all required preparation (e.g., pre-readings, assessment, assigned tasks, etc.) and resulting action items.

-- Actively communicate with program directors and fellow cohort scholars throughout the experience ensuring the highest level of engagement and collaboration.
+- Actively communicate with program directors and fellow cohort scholars throughout the experience.

 - Pursue a scholarly project (individual or collaborative) of their choosing.